Introduction

 Phase Modulation

-- Phase Modulation (PM) is a modulation technique in which the phase of the carrier signal is varied in accordance with the instantaneous amplitude of the analog modulating signal to be transmitted.
+- Phase Modulation (PM) varies the carrier signal’s phase according to the instantaneous amplitude of the analog modulating signal you want to transmit.

 - After phase modulation, amplitude and frequency of the carrier signal remain unaltered.